-Stage 2: Additional Diagnostic Evaluation
+Stage 2: Additional diagnostic evaluation

 It is important to accurately detect and diagnose children with ASD as early as possible, as this will shed light on their unique strengths and challenges.
-Early detection also can help caregivers determine which services, educational programs, and behavioral therapies are most likely to be helpful for their child.
+Early detection can also help caregivers determine which services, educational programs, and behavioral therapies are most likely to be helpful for their child.